Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Empirical Study

-In addition to intra-dataset duplication, cross-dataset duplication can impact the validity and uniqueness of datasets.
+In addition to intra-dataset duplication, inter-dataset duplication can impact the validity and uniqueness of datasets.
 Overlapping samples between different datasets can artificially inflate evaluation results and reduce the generalizability of vulnerability detection models.
-As shown in \Cref{fig:duplication_matrix_heatmap}, duplication rates vary widely: PrimeVul and DiverseVul share 69.77\% of samples, while CVEfixes overlaps with SafeCoder (22.68\%) and CleanVul (12.86\%).
-By contrast, many other pairs have less than 1\% overlap, indicating some datasets remain largely distinct.
+As shown in \Cref{fig:duplication_matrix_heatmap}, duplication rates vary notably: 71.1\% of samples from PrimeVul are present in DiverseVul, while PrimeVul overlaps with CVEfixes (28.4\%).
+By contrast, many other pairs (e.g., those involving VulnPatchPairs) have less than 1\% overlap, indicating that some datasets remain largely distinct.